LSEG-API-Samples/Example.EMA.Java.Kotlin/README.md

 ## Overview

+**Update**: September 2021.

-This example project shows how to implement the [Enterprise Message API Java (EMA Java)](https://developers.refinitiv.com/elektron/elektron-sdk-java) (formerly known as Elektron Message API) OMM Consumer and OMM Provider applications with Kotlin language.
+This example project shows how to implement the [Enterprise Message API Java (EMA Java)](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java) (formerly known as Elektron Message API) OMM Consumer and OMM Provider applications with Kotlin language.
 The application source codes are implemented in Kotlin language with EMA Java library.
 All source code will be compiled to Java Virtual Machine (JVM) compatible Java classes and run in a console.

 The example project contains one Interactive-Provider application and two Consumer applications.
 - The Kotlin_IProvider_200 shows how to implement a basic RSSL Interactive Provider application.
 - The Kotlin_Consumer_100 shows how to implement a basic RSSL Consumer application.
 - The Kotlin_Consumer_220 shows how to implement a RSSL Consumer application that handles incoming data for each FID type.

-The consumer applications can consume data from Kotlin_IProvider_200 application or other Refinitiv Real-Time data sources (Refinitiv Real-Time Advanced Distribution Server, [Refinitiv Real-Time Test Data](https://developers.refinitiv.com/pages/elektron-test-data-1), etc).
+The consumer applications can consume data from Kotlin_IProvider_200 application or other Refinitiv Real-Time data sources (Refinitiv Real-Time Advanced Distribution Server, etc).

 ![connection diagram](./images/diagram.png "connection diagram")

 You can find more detail regarding the OMM Consumer and OMM Interactive Provider interaction in EMA Java RDM Usage Guide sections *2.4 OMM Consumer / OMM Interactive Provider Initial Interaction* and *2.5 Sending and Receiving Content*.
-The EMA Java RDM Usage Guide is available in [Refinitiv Real-Time SDK - Java: Documentation page](https://developers.refinitiv.com/en/api-catalog/elektron/elektron-sdk-java/documentation).
+The EMA Java RDM Usage Guide is available in [Refinitiv Real-Time SDK - Java: Documentation page](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java/documentation).

-This example project and source code are compatible with [Kotlin](https://kotlinlang.org/) version 1.4.21, [IntelliJ IDEA](https://www.jetbrains.com/idea/) Java IDE versions 2020.3 and [Refinitiv Real-Time SDK - Java edition](https://developers.refinitiv.com/en/api-catalog/elektron/elektron-sdk-java) 2.0.0 L1 (EMA Java 3.6.0 - Maven Central dependency: ```com.refinitiv.ema:ema:3.6.0.0```) .
+This example project and source code are compatible with [Kotlin](https://kotlinlang.org/) version 1.4.21, [IntelliJ IDEA](https://www.jetbrains.com/idea/) Java IDE versions 2020.3 and [Refinitiv Real-Time SDK - Java edition](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java) 2.0.0 L1 (EMA Java 3.6.0 - Maven Central dependency: ```com.refinitiv.ema:ema:3.6.0.0```) .

 The example project has been implemented and tested on [Kotlin-Maven build tool](https://kotlinlang.org/docs/reference/using-maven.html).